Slack

 Message format

-Section titled “Message format”Alerts fire with this structure:
+Section titled “Message format”Alerts fire with a payload like:

 Thread replies for resolution